|

 Texas does NOT have a credit score requirement.

-Q&As about License Renewal for 2011
+FAQs about RMLO License Renewal

-Q: What happens if I do not renew my license by December 31, 2010?
+Q: What happens if I do not renew my license by December 31st?

-A: Your license will expire which means you will no longer be able to act as a loan originator in Texas.
-Licenses can still be renewed until Feb 28, 2011, but they will be subject to a late fee.
+A: Your license will expire which means you will no longer be able to act as a loan originator.
+Certain state agencies allow licensees to request late renewal or reinstatement.

 Q: What is the late renewal fee for a loan originator license?